crsmithdev/goenv/README.md

 ## Features

 - Identical basic functionality as virtualenv
-- Written (mostly) in Go
+- Written in Go, installable with `go get`
-- Installable as a Go package
-- No need to add any source / eval code to your shell init script

 ## Quick start